ZPanic0/follow-tracker/Documentation/Application Startup Flow.md

 - Fetch all 'New Follow' and 'State Change' subscriptions.
 - For each subscription,
 	- Check if the expire time is within 1 day
 		- If so,
-			- Resubscribe
+			- Generate guid
+			- Resubscribe, attaching guid to request
 			- Update subscription in database
 		- If not,
 			- Continue
 - Load each subscription into background task, set to run 1 day before expiration.
 	- When event fires,
-		- Resubscribe
+		- Generate guid
+		- Resubscribe, attaching guid to request
 		- Update subscription in database
 		- Requeue subscription to run 1 day before expiration